aras62/vision-based-prediction/datasets/application/video_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Goyal_2017_ICCV,
+@InProceedings{Goya_2017_CVPR,
-    author = "Goyal, Raghav and Kahou, Samira Ebrahimi and Michalski, Vincent and Materzynska, Joanna and Westphal, Susanne and Kim, Heuna and Haenel, Valentin and Fruend, Ingo and Yianilos, Peter and Mueller-Freitag, Moritz and others", title = "The Something Something Video Database for Learning and Evaluating Visual Common Sense.", booktitle = "ICCV",
+    author = "Goyal, Raghav and Ebrahimi Kahou, Samira and Michalski, Vincent and Materzynska, Joanna and Westphal, Susanne and Kim, Heuna and Haenel, Valentin and Fruend, Ingo and Yianilos, Peter and Mueller-Freitag, Moritz and others", title = The" something something" video database for learning and evaluating visual common sense, booktitle = "CVPR",
     year = "2017"
 }
 </pre>